jetify-com/opensource/typeid/typeid-sql/README.md

 To use typeids in your Postgres instance, you'll need define all the appropriate types and functions by running the SQL scripts in this repo.

+> Choose between 03_typeid.sql or 03_typeid_simple.sql depending on your needs.

 We recommend copying the SQL scripts into your migrations directory and using the migration tool of your choice.
 For example, [Flyway](https://flywaydb.org/), or [Liquibase](https://www.liquibase.org/).